 Prepare for a career as a practitioner in public, charter, and private schools.

-You’ll get a solid foundation in the legal, ethical, and professional issues related to school psychology, as well as training in psychological assessment, academic and behavioral interventions, counseling, and consultation.
-Through practicum and internship experiences, you’ll accrue the experience and skills to provide psychological services in school settings.
-This 65-credit hour program is approved by the National Association of School Psychologists.
+In this full-time program you’ll get a solid foundation in the legal, ethical, and professional issues related to school psychology, as well as training in psychological assessment, academic and behavioral interventions, counseling, and consultation.

 Completion of the program leads to licensure as a school psychologist in Indiana and eligibility for licensure in other states.
 Nearly all graduate are employed as school psychologists in public school settings and charter schools.
 In a few cases, graduates might work in private schools.

 Applicants submitting all application materials prior to the priority deadline date will receive an early admission decision from program faculty.
 Early decisions will be made by November 15.

 International students are encouraged to apply early to allow extra time for their materials to arrive.

 The Graduate Studies Office will accept unofficial transcripts and self-reported test scores for admission reviews.
 Any admission made with these documents would be conditioned on receipt of official documents, which should be provided as soon as possible.